 Findings revealed that turmeric yielded a number of potential positive benefits in the battle against diabetes and the regulation of blood sugar.

 Several studies have found that turmeric is effective at regulating and buffering excessive tissue irritation.

 A 2007 issue of Advances of Experimental Medicine found that turmeric likely soothes irritation and inflammation through inhibition of enzymes including nitric oxide synthase (NOS), cyclooxygenase-2 (COX-2), and lipoxygenase (LOX).
 These enzymes ate noteworthy because of their ability to impact the inflammation process.

 A study published in 2012 tested the impact of turmeric on joint stiffness and discomfort.
 The first group used turmeric supplementation while the second received the medication diclofenac sodium.

 Results were assessed via score sheets.
-Findings revealed that diclofenac sodium was inferior to tumeric, on every tested aspect.
+Findings revealed that diclofenac sodium was inferior to turmeric, on every tested aspect.

 #7 - Turmeric and Cholesterol

 A 2011 study published in Phytotherapy Research compared 3 groups.
-The first group was given a low dose of turmeric, the second a high does, and the third was given only vitamin E.
+The first group was given a low dose of turmeric, the second a high dose, and the third was given only vitamin E.

 Statistically significant results were found after a mere seven days.
 A low dose of turmeric was the winner.
 It was able to reduce triglycerides by 47% and serum cholesterol levels by 17%.